swallenstein/d-shibsp/README.md

 ### Duplicating/migrating a configuration

-An existing configuration might be duplicated or migrated.
+An existing configuration might be duplicated on the same or migrated to another node.

-- copy conf.sh (or confxx.sh to confxy.sh on the same node)
+- copy conf.sh (or confXX.sh to confYY.sh on the same node)
 - edit conf.sh and set the IMGID and PROJSHORT
 - dscripts/build.sh (this will also create the docker volumes)
 - the default path for the volumes is $DOCKER_VOLUME_ROOT/$CONTAINERNAME, here in short VOLROOT